 For conventional, secondary market loans, banks don’t like to see high investor penetrations in condo complexes.
 The line of thinking is that people are more likely to default on their investment property(ies) before their primary residence, so guidelines for things like condos are a good bit tighter.
 It’s important to know that often, traditional banks like will run these complexes through their algorithms and deny the loan due to too many investors in a complex and not enough owners.
 If they don’t deny it, the other condition they typically add is a higher downpayment, of 25-30% or more.
 This is why I continue to suggest local lenders – in college markets with high investor numbers, they look at the market as a whole and not as a formula.

-If you’re considering buying a condo or townhome here in Blacksburg or Radford – or anywhere in the New River Valley, really – let’s talk.
+If you’re considering buying or selling a condo or townhome here in South California, you can visit us at https://southerncaliforniahomebuyers.com/sell-your-house-fast/ for more info.
 The opportunities to make what has typically been a solid investment are there, but it’s not without risk.
 Let’s talk about those, as well as the rewards, and see if it makes sense for you.

 This content is published under the Attribution-Noncommercial-Share Alike 3.0 Unported license.